JSAbrahams/mamba/CONTRIBUTING.md

 - Do use the provided template.
 - Do check that there are no other pull requests that are doing the same thing.
-    - If you think your solution is better than an existing pull request, it is better to comment there first and engage in discussion before opening your own pull request.
+  If you think your solution is better than an existing pull request, it is better to comment there first and engage in discussion before opening your own pull request.
-- Do reference other issues and pull requests that are relevant
+- Do reference other issues and pull requests that are relevant.
 - Do actively engage with the comments on the pull request.
-    - An active discussion might lead to an even better solution or new ideas!
+  An active discussion might lead to an even better solution or new ideas.
-- Do make sure the build passes, ideally by running `rustfmt` and `clippy` locally before pushing.
 - Do add tests when fixing a bug or adding new functionality.
-- Do make sure that this PR is targets one single issue, as large pull requests are difficult to review and unlikely to get merged
+- Do make sure that this PR is targets one single issue, as large pull requests are difficult to review and unlikely to be merged.
-- Do make sure that the base branch is the correct branch by observing the Git branching model.
+- Do make sure that the base branch is the correct branch:
+  - The base branch will never be `main` (unless you are a core contributor).
+  - The base branch generally will be `develop`.
+  - If there is a specific feature branch (though unlikely in practice), do use this as a base branch instead if relevant.

 ### Git Branching Model